Crafting Financial New Year’s Resolutions

 Credit card debt is toxic and can weigh down your chances of achieving true financial freedom.
 Develop an active plan for paying down this debt as quickly as possible.

-These and other 2015 financial New Year’s resolutions are outlined on page 22 of the January issue of Baltimore Gay Life.
-If you have any questions about this content, or are interested in learning more about SC&H Group’s Personal Financial Planning services, we welcome you to contact Amanda here.
+If you have any questions about this content, or are interested in learning more about SC&H Group’s services, we welcome you to contact Amanda here.